DUNE/sandreco/README.md

 ```

 ## CNAF machine
-On the CNAF machine run, [CMake](https://cmake.org/) is used to build `sandreco` using the following commands:
+On the CNAF machine run, [CMake](https://cmake.org/) is used to build `sandreco`.
+Before doing that, be sure to have the EDEPReader installed and source as detailed [here](https://baltig.infn.it/dune/edep-reader).
+You can then install `sandreco` using the following commands:

 ```console
 mkdir <installation path>